gramener/gramex/gramex/apps/guide/tutorials/dashboards/README.md

 [TOC]

-At the end of the [quickstart](../../quickstart) we had a very simple dashboard, with an interactive table and a few charts.
-However, that in itself is not very interesting.
-We would want some ways to filter through data, either by clicking or selecting certain visual elements in the charts etc. This guide will walk through the process of creating such interactive, URL driven dashboards with gramex.
+In the [quickstart](../../quickstart) we had a dashboard with a table and a few charts.
+Often, that is not enough.
+We need an interactive way to filter through data.
+This tutorials deals with adding such interactivity with Gramex.

 After finishing this tutorial, you will: